 What you are really paying for is everything around the walk.
 How the Everest Base Camp trek package is organized, how big the group is, how the logistics are handled, and how basic or comfortable the tea house stays feel.

-Some trips are very straightforward and run in fixed groups with basic setups.
+Some trips are very up to the point and run in fixed groups with basic setups.
 Others cost more because things are arranged in a more comfortable way or with fewer shared arrangements.
 But once you are on the trail, the actual experience is pretty much the same for everyone.

-This guide breaks down Everest Base Camp trek packages in Nepal in a clear way, looking at real Everest Base Camp trek cost, the main route options, and what actually changes between budget, standard, and higher end packages so you know what you are getting into before you book anything.
+This guide breaks down Kalapatthar viewpoint trek packages in Nepal in a clear way, looking at real Everest Base Camp trek cost, the main route options, and what actually changes between budget, standard, and higher end packages so you know what you are getting into before you book anything.

 What You Actually Get in an Everest Base Camp Trek Package

-Most Everest Base Camp trek packages are not very complicated when you break them down.
+Most EBC trek packages are not very complicated when you break them down.
 They exist mainly to make the trek easier to manage, not to change what the trek feels like.

 Along the route, overnight stays are in tea houses run by local families.
 These places are very simple.
 Rooms are usually basic, and shared bathrooms are common in most villages.
 Comfort reduces noticeably as you move higher into the mountains.